Neustädter Kirche, Erlangen: Architecture

 The architecture of the church is the Old Church and Church of the Huguenots a unit.
 This is evident already at the location.
 Although all three churches are on the typical east-west axis, only the two Lutheran churches (Church of Old Town, New Town Church) always faces east, so constructed with the choir in the east.
 Its tower stands on the west side of the church.
-The Huguenot Church is configured exactly the reverse.
-The axis to form the main road.
-These are the two Lutheran churches are located approximately on a drawn from north to south axis, which has its center in the castle.

 A striking feature of the facade is primarily the pillar system, which combines all three major inner city churches.
 Looking at the tower, it is found that it is divided into four.
 It can be found at its four corners from bottom to top: Doric capitals, Ionic capitals and Corinthian capitals.
 It is then one viewing platform at the center is then a small octagonal tower attachment.

+The Church was designed by Wenzel Perner, with "Ceiling frescoes by Christian and Karl Georg Leinberger".

 Organ

-The history of church organs in the New Town dates back to the year 1741, as the organ builder Johann Glis (Nuremberg), the first instrument with 31 registers built.
-The organ was rebuilt several times, including by expanding the scope of manual and pedal, new intonation, installing electro bag store, supplementing the planning, expansion to a third plant.
-From the original organ-Glis today the baroque enclosures are available, which was designed by the sculptor Anthony Merz, and three registers.
-Six registers from the years 1910 and 1919 (GF Steinmeyer & Co.
-Oettingen).
+The history of church organs in the New Town dates back to the year 1741, when Johann Glis (Nuremberg) built the first instrument with 31 registers.

 The present organ was created in 2004 and 2005 by the organ builder Goll (Lucerne / Switzerland), historical re-using existing structures.
 The instrument has 45 stops and three transmissions on three manuals and pedal.
 The disposition was created based on the Franco-baroque sound of Glis-organs.
 The Spieltrakturen are mechanical.
 The mechanical stop actions are equipped with electromagnets.
 Manual on the second chorus, the organ is playable, which is located behind the high altar.
 This instrument was built with 20 registers of the organ builder GF Steinmeyer & Co.
 (Oettingen) in 1919.